Funginite: Formation

-Funginite's development, and more broadly inertinite in general, occurs in forests due to the nature of its properties and characteristics.
+Funginite's development, and more broadly, inertinite in general, occurs in forests due to the nature of its properties and characteristics.
 According to Mastalerz et al. 2011, of the primary groups of macerals, inertinites with a high level of fluorescence and reflectance have these particular traits attributed to the temperature of the fires in which they are formed under, as simply put, their "reflectance is directly related to the fire temperature".
 Furthermore, given the nature of macerals in general, and how they are based on formerly living organisms, this generally results in higher concentrations of funginite being found in such locations when coal and charcoal are inspected closely at these sites.
 Funginite is based on fungal spores, and the density of fungal material being present in forests is considered abundantly higher than in other common locations for inertinites.

-The research undertaken into funginite, as well as other similar inertinites, may provide clues into understanding the events of instances regarding natural spontaneous combustion, due to the necessary requirements for that event to occur.
+The research undertaken into funginite, as well as other similar inertinites, may provide clues to understanding the events of natural spontaneous combustion, given the requirements for that event to occur.